Sulaimannabdul/harpoonhound/README.md

 The latest build of BreedHound will always be found [here](https://github.com/pxcs/BreedHound/releases).

 To determine the BreedHound version compatible with a deployed **BloodHound** CE instance, login to BloodHound CE's web UI and click on ⚙️ (Settings) → Download Collectors.
 Then, click either the "Download BreedHound" button in the user interface or use the displayed BreedHound version to download the appropriate [release binary](https://github.com/pxcs/BreedHound/releases).
-Alternatively, compile a SharpHound binary from the corresponding release commit.
+Alternatively, compile a BreedHound binary from the corresponding release commit.

 ## Feature Update